rowheat02/osm-gpt/README.md

 Contact
 -------

-If you have any questions, feedback, or suggestions regarding the OSM-GPT, please don't hesitate to contact our team at rowheat141@gmail.com We appreciate your interest and look forward to hearing from you.
+If you have any questions, feedback, or suggestions regarding the OSM-GPT, please don't hesitate to contact me at rowheat141@gmail.com I appreciate your interest and look forward to hearing from you.

 Happy mapping and exploring with OpenStreetMap!